-It is also worth noting that in our study, all direct interactions between journalists and GenAI took the form of conversational exchanges with chat-based GenAI systems such as Qwen or DeepSeek.
+It is worth noting that in our study, all direct interactions between journalists and GenAI took the form of conversational exchanges with chat-based GenAI systems such as Qwen or DeepSeek.
 Participants typically engaged GenAI by typing prompts in natural language, requesting draft texts, summaries, translations, or stylistic adjustments.
 In other words, GenAI was used as an interactive writing partner rather than through more technical means such as API calls, system integration, or backend customization.
-This use of GenAI illustrates its deep overlap with the core tasks of news production, integrating directly into the writing and editing, while also reinforcing its status as a largely private, individualized practice that can be easily concealed from colleagues and editors.
+This use of GenAI was integrated directly into the writing and editing, while also reinforcing its status as a largely private, individualized practice that can be easily concealed from colleagues and editors.